stackdio/stackdio/stackdio/README.rst

     mkdir -p /opt/salt_root/srv/salt
     mkdir -p /opt/salt_root/srv/pillar

-    # Copy in the master configuration file
+    # Copy in the master and cloud configuration files for defaults
     cd <stackdio_root_directory>
     cp stackdio/etc/salt-master /opt/salt_root/etc/salt/master
+    cp stackdio/etc/salt-cloud /opt/salt_root/etc/salt/cloud

     # Edit the master file  to make sure the 'user' parameter is set correctly.
 It
     # should be the user that Django, celery, and salt will all run as (on my box
     # it's abe, but if you're in EC2 it may be ubuntu or ec2-user or anything else
     # as long as you're using that user)

+    # The cloud file should be ready to go as there's not much going on, but if
+    # you can change the default log directory, just make sure the path exists
+    # and the user running salt-cloud has the right permissions.

 ###### Running: